-SWD(2016)273
+^{1 &}lt;u>SWD(2016)273

-2 &lt;u>COM(2017)312, (SWD(2017) 230)
+2 COM(2017)312, (SWD(2017) 230)

-- Only regional data sets are available, but no national data set.
+- Nationally organised data set (produced by a national administration) are available.
+These are tagged with the "national" keyword. - Only regional data sets are available, but no national data set.
 For every region, the regional data set is tagged with the "regional" keyword. - Both a nationally organised data set and regional data sets are available with the same level of detail.
 A Member State has regional data sets that are authoritative but also creates a national data set.
 The national data set is tagged with the "national" keyword, the regional data sets are tagged with the "regional keyword".

-The aim of this proposal is to simplify and streamline monitoring and reporting, support better comparison of the implementation progress across Member States and allow for National and EU-wide overviews while reducing administrative monitoring and reporting burden.
+The aim of this proposal is to simplify and streamline monitoring and reporting, support better comparison of the implementation progress across Member States (e.g. based on a common data scope put forward by the list of priority data sets) and allow for National and EU-wide overviews while reducing administrative monitoring and reporting burden.

 Changes to Commission Decision No 2009/442/EC are essential in order to optimize the monitoring and reporting process.
 The proposed changes focus on fine-tuning existing reporting and monitoring indicators to make them more fit for the purpose of evaluating the implementation progress and impact of the INSPIRE Directive.
 Furthermore, the proposed changes are considering legal and technical elements.
-The legal aspect focuses on maximizing the reuse of other information provisions (e.g. metadata, network services) for the reporting process.
-The technical element focuses on updating the reporting provisions with the relevant technical and scientific progress implementing the "Once Only" principle and making it less burdensome for Member States to provide the necessary information also building on the main findings of the Fitness Check process for environmental reporting.
+The legal aspect focuses on maximizing the reuse of other information provisions (e.g. metadata, network services) for the monitoring process.
+The technical element focuses on updating the monitoring provisions with the relevant technical and scientific progress implementing the "Once Only" principle and making it less burdensome for Member States to provide the necessary information also building on the main findings of the Fitness Check process for environmental reporting.